Transferable skills: definitions and examples

 Transferable skills are soft skills that can be applied across various industries and roles.
 You often develop transferable skills as you work with different departments and roles.
 You can also gain transferable skills outside of work – in college or university, during a community project, when working on personal or creative projects or as a volunteer.
 As you acquire more transferable skills, your job performance improves, no matter the profession.

 Related: 10 best skills to include on a CV

 Why are transferable skills important?

 Here are a few reasons why transferable skills are important in the workplace:

-Improved efficiency and productivity: Many transferable skills help you to be more collaborative in the workplace, which can lead to increased productivity for your team and the organisation overall.
+Improved efficiency and productivity: Many transferable skills help you be more collaborative in the workplace, leading to increased productivity for your team and the organisation.

-Strengthened working relationships: Transferable skills allow you to better interact with colleagues, supervisors and clients or customers.
-These skills can promote stronger professional relationships, which can lead to career development opportunities and leadership roles.
+Strengthened working relationships: Transferable skills allow you to interact better with colleagues, supervisors, clients, or customers.
+These skills can promote stronger professional relationships, leading to career development opportunities and leadership roles.

-More well-rounded skill set: When you have transferable soft skills, you are better able to take on new tasks and responsibilities.
-These qualities show current and future employers that you may be highly capable in a variety of roles or departments.
+More well-rounded skill set: When you have transferable soft skills, you can take on new tasks and responsibilities better.
+These qualities show current and future employers that you may be competent in various roles or departments.

 Examples of transferable skills

-When applying for jobs, here are the most essential transferable skills to include on your CV:
+When applying for jobs, here are the essential transferable skills to include on your CV: